 Each laboratory is responsible for maintaining chemical spill response kits.
-The kits generally consist of personal protective equipment, absorbent pads and granular material that can be used on solvents July 1, 2023 or corrosive liquids.
+The kits generally consist of personal protective equipment, absorbent pads and granular material that can be used on solvents or corrosive liquids.
 Special spill response material may be needed for certain materials (such as calcium gluconate gel for hydrofluoric acid).
-Contact VU EHS for assistance with materials needed for chemical response kits.
+Contact EHSS for guidance related to chemical response kits.
 Pathways to and access to the chemical spill response kits should never be blocked or obstructed.